What are cockroaches?

-Cockroaches are dangerous pests.
+Cockroaches in Kansas and Oklahoma are dangerous pests.
 They should be kept out of commercial businesses, and away from inventory, customers, and employees.
 Before finding their way into your business, cockroaches were traveling through and feeding on some less-than-sanitary items, including garbage, drains, sewers, excrement, and carrion.
 Roaches carry on their bodies and legs a wide range of viruses, bacteria, parasites, and human pathogens that can cause diarrhea, dysentery and salmonella poisoning.
 Cockroaches contaminate food sources and food prep areas.
 Their shed skins and feces can cause allergic reactions and skin rashes, or trigger asthma attacks in people, especially in young children.
 The presence of cockroaches in or around your commercial facility has the potential to significantly damage its reputation, causing a loss of customers, revenue, and employees.

 Why do I have a cockroach problem?

 Cockroaches are attracted to commercial properties that provide easy access to food, water, and shelter.
 Leaky pipes and fixtures, outdoor eating areas, open trash containers, compost piles, animal feed, kitchen areas, and dirty dishes attract cockroaches.
 Cockroaches can also be introduced into businesses through deliveries, packages, or even on the personal belongings of customers or employees.